Meruya-Technology/json-to-dart/.github/pull_request_template.md

 <!-- Put an `x` in the boxes that apply.
 Use `~~` around the checklist items that are not applicable to this PR.
 Examples:
 - [x] I've done this - ~~[ ] I don't need this~~ -->

-- [ ] This code already follow Dart Effective Guideline
+- [ ] This code already follow Organization Guideline
 - [ ] This PR is self-reviewed before created
 - [ ] Added inline documentation on each update
 - [ ] I have made corresponding changes to the documentation